 Too much PTH leads to too much calcium in your blood.
 This condition is called hypercalcemia.
-It can cause a variety of symptoms including:
+It can cause a variety of symptoms, including:

-This can happen if you have an adenoma—or non-cancerous tumor—on one of these glands.
+An adenoma is a noncancerous tumor on one of these glands.
 These tumors are the most common cause of primary hyperparathyroidism.

 Primary hyperparathyroidism is generally diagnosed through blood tests.
 Signs of this condition include:

-Written by: Gretchen Holm
+Written by: Gretchen Holmon: Aug 11, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.